 The interplay between optimization and machine learning is one of the most important developments in modern computational science.
 Optimization formulations and methods are proving to be vital in designing algorithms to extract essential knowledge from huge volumes of data.
 Machine learning, however, is not simply a consumer of optimization technology but a rapidly evolving field that is itself generating new optimization ideas.
-This book captures the state of the art of the interaction between optimization and machine learning in a way that is accessible to researchers in both fields.

 This volume demonstrates the power of the Markov random field (MRF) in vision, treating the MRF both as a tool for modeling image data and, utilizing recently developed algorithms, as a means of making inferences about images.
 These inferences concern underlying image and scene structure as well as solutions to such problems as image reconstruction, image segmentation, 3D vision, and object labeling.
 It offers key findings and state-of-the-art research on both algorithms and applications.